AkseliManninen/lunssi/README.md

 ### Starting the backend

 The backend runs locally on port 8080 using uvicorn.
-Starting the backend can be triggered with make.py using make run.
+Starting the backend can be triggered with make.py using command `make run`.

 ### Creating a virtual environment